Colum Eastwood: Leader of the Social Democratic and Labour Party (SDLP)

 Following the SDLP's poor election results in the 2014 local elections, the 2014 European Parliament election and the 2015 Westminster election, the then SDLP leader and MP for South Belfast Alasdair McDonnell resisted calls to stand down, including from the party's deputy leader Dolores Kelly.

 At the SDLP's Annual Conference on 14 November 2015, Eastwood contested the leadership election where he defeated the incumbent, Alasdair McDonnell, by 172 votes to 133.

 In July 2021 Eastwood used parliamentary privilege to reveal the identity of Bloody Sunday's 'Soldier F' in the House of Commons.

 In August 2024, Eastwood announced his intention to resign as leader, and was succeeded by Claire Hanna at the SDLP Conference on 5 October 2024.

 Eastwood revealed in June 2025 that he was considering a candidacy in the 2025 Irish presidential election.

 Personal life

 Eastwood married Rachael Parkes in December 2013.
 They have two daughters.
 The couple separated in 2022.

-In August 2025, Eastwood publicly confirmed his relationship with Louise Haigh, a Labour MP for Sheffield Heeley and former Shadow Secretary of State for Northern Ireland.
+In August 2025, Eastwood publicly confirmed his relationship with Labour MP Louise Haigh.
+Haigh was appointed First Secretary of State, Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office in July 2026.
+Following her appointment, The Irish Times described Haigh as "the most powerful woman in Britain" and identified her relationship with Eastwood as one of her principal Irish connections.
+The Irish News subsequently noted that, through the relationship, Eastwood was "close to the new prime minister by association".